what is PKIPKIpublic key infrastructure

 • No revocation strategy when a key is compromised

-• Manual renewal processes that don't scale past a few hundred certs
+• Manual renewal processes that don't scale past a few hundred certificates

 A well-run PKI is invisible.
-A poorly-run one is the root cause of your next outage.
+A poorly-run one is the root cause of your next outage — or your next breach.

 Next Steps

-If you're inheriting a PKI you didn't build, or planning a new one, start with discovery: every cert, every CA, every expiry date.
-From there, decide what to automate and what to retire.
+If you're inheriting a PKI you didn't build, or planning a new one, start with discovery: every cert, every CA, every expiry date, every algorithm.
+From there, decide what to automate, what to retire, and where post-quantum needs to land.

 Talk to Schutz IT about your PKI →